MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac.md

 There are several methods and deployment tools that you can use to install and configure Microsoft Defender ATP for Mac.

-In general you'll need to take the following steps:
+In general you need to take the following steps:

-- Ensure you have a Microsoft Defender ATP subscription and have access to the Microsoft Defender ATP Portal
+- Ensure that you have a Microsoft Defender ATP subscription and have access to the Microsoft Defender ATP Portal
 - Deploy Microsoft Defender ATP for Mac using one of the following deployment methods:
-  - Via third party management tools:
+  - Via third-party management tools:
     - [Microsoft Intune-based deployment](microsoft-defender-atp-mac-install-with-intune.md)
     - [JAMF-based deployment](microsoft-defender-atp-mac-install-with-jamf.md)
     - [Other MDM products](microsoft-defender-atp-mac-install-with-other-mdm.md)
-  - Via the command line tool:
+  - Via the command-line tool:
     - [Manual deployment](microsoft-defender-atp-mac-install-manually.md)

 ## How to update Microsoft Defender ATP for Mac